SeLite/SeLite.github.io/AddOns.md

 Don't install SeLite together with SelBlocks (or Flow Control, GoTo or Sideflow) - for details see [SelBlocksGlobal](SelBlocksGlobal).

 ## Latest releases
 Background: All updates of add-ons are screened by Mozilla for security.
 You can get them at `download` links below.
-However, updates don't show up at add-ons' 'info' pages (nor at the above collection), until someone from Mozilla reviews them.
+However, updates don't show up at add-ons' _info_ pages (nor at the above collection), until someone from Mozilla reviews them.
 And if you've installed older versions of the add-ons, you won't get an automatic update until then either.

 So, use the `download` links below for recent releases. **Ignore** the text: 'You should always use the latest version of an add-on.'
 Do not follow those _'latest version'_ links (which can be out of date).